gracelajohnmark/Sports_Culture_Arts/README.md

 # Sports_Culture_Art

 accomplishment
-    #login page done but not completely
+#login page done
-    #home page not done but working on it
+#home page done but not completely, need to add more features, like announcement.
+#settings page done but not completely, need to add more features, like edit announcement, edit athlete profile. edit and delete for account user are not done. still need to add edit and delete for account user.